-- collect, manage and analyse data, this involves: - the nature and properties of data - how they are collected and interpreted - using a range of digital systems and peripheral devices - interpreting data when creating information - define problems and design, implement and evaluate solutions that have been developed by students, and evaluate how well existing information systems meet different needs - communicate ideas and information (Foundation to Year 4) - manage, create and communicate ideas and information (Year 5 to Year 6), this involves: - creating and communicating information, especially online by creating websites - interacting safely using appropriate technical and social protocols - progress from managing the independent creation of ideas and information to managing collaborative projects in online environments, this involves: - managing the independent creation of ideas and information includes activities such as acquiring and checking data, considering and applying appropriate social and technical protocols, and selecting appropriate hardware and software - managing projects includes identifying and sequencing tasks, determining the required resources (data and digital systems), considering economic, environmental and social factors and allocating the time to each task so that the project is completed on time.
+- collect, manage and analyse data, this involves: - the nature and properties of data - how they are collected and interpreted - using a range of digital systems and peripheral devices - interpreting data when creating information. - define problems and design, implement and evaluate solutions that have been developed by students, and evaluate how well existing information systems meet different needs - manage, create and communicate ideas and information, this involves: - creating and communicating information, especially online by creating websites - interacting safely using appropriate technical and social protocols. - progress from managing the independent creation of ideas and information to managing collaborative projects in online environments: - managing the independent creation of ideas and information involves activities such as acquiring and checking data, considering and applying appropriate social and technical protocols, and selecting appropriate hardware and software - managing projects involves identifying and sequencing tasks, determining the required resources (data and digital systems), considering economic, environmental and social factors and allocating the time to each task so that the project is completed on time - students also apply an iterative process for managing projects by constantly reviewing and revisiting steps rather than following a lock-step project plan.
+Throughout collaborative projects, the team will manage the security and organisation of their data and information and regulate their social behaviour.